embedded-ossdev/sentry-kernel/README.md

 Each Frama-C execution is stored in a dedicated build directory that hold all usual files such as session file, red alarms, flamgraph and so on, that allows various post-processing, such as results analysis or Frama-C tools usage such as `ivette` or `frama-c-gui`.

+**Rust UAPI**: As tools like Creusot do not support unsafe, Rust user api proofs are built using Kani model checker.

 ## tests